 ii.
 “We are well escorted, with a Shepherd in front and these twin angels behind!”
 (Meyer)

 iii.
 “These twin guardian angels will always be with me at my back and my beck.
 Just as when great princes go abroad they must not go unattended, so it is with the believer.”
 (Spurgeon)

 b.
-And I will dwell in the house of the LORD forever: The Psalm ends with the calmest assurance that he would enjoy the presence of the LORD forever – both in his days on this earth and beyond.
+And I will dwell in the house of the LORD forever: The psalm ends with the calmest assurance that he would enjoy the presence of the LORD forever – both in his days on this earth and beyond.

 i.
-“In the Old Testament world, to eat and drink at someone’s table created a bond of mutual loyalty, and could be the culminated token of a covenant… So to be God’s guest is to be more than an acquaintance, invited for a day.
+“In the Old Testament world, to eat and drink at someone’s table created a bond of mutual loyalty, and could be the culminated token of a covenant….
+So to be God’s guest is to be more than an acquaintance, invited for a day.
 It is to live with Him.”
 (Kidner)

 ii.
-“While I am here I will be a child at home with my God; the whole world shall be his house to me; and when I ascend into the upper chamber I shall not change my company, nor even change the house; I shall only go to dwell in the upper storey of the house of the Lord for ever.”
+“While I am here I will be a child at home with my God; the whole world shall be his house to me; and when I ascend into the upper chamber I shall not change my company, nor even change the house; I shall only go to dwell in the upper story of the house of the Lord for ever.”
 (Spurgeon)